alexander-perucci/simplemailer/README.md

 ### Dependencies

-## Requirement
 Simplemailer is a Maven application.
-Can you ownload maven [here](http://maven.apache.org/download.cgi)

-Simplemailer needs the following dependencies that you found in the `POM` file:
+Can you ownload maven [here](http://maven.apache.org/download.cgi) Simplemailer needs the following dependencies that you found in the `POM` file located in `simplemailer/pom.xml`:
  1. Java [version 1.7]
  2. javax.mail [version 1.5.2]
  3. Commons-io [version 2.4]